Table of Contents & Sidebar Menu

 When you output your project as a PDF, page numbers will automatically be added to the pages and to the corresponding entries in the Table of Contents.

-The frontmatter pages of books are usually numbered in lowercase Roman numerals (i, ii, iii, iv, etc.).
+Traditionally, the frontmatter pages of books are numbered in lowercase Roman numerals (i, ii, iii, iv, etc.).
 The Arabic numeral 1 is then assigned to the first page of true “content” for the book.
 Usually the first chapter, or an introduction.
 Quire handles things the same way.

-class: page-one to the Markdown file.
-This tag means that this section is page 1 (in Arabic numerals), and everything before it is frontmatter and so will be numbered in lowercase Roman.
+class: page-one to the page YAML.
+This tag defines that page as page 1 (in Arabic numerals), and everything before it is frontmatter and will be numbered in lowercase Roman.

 Like the TOC, the sidebar Menu is generated automatically by Quire based on the structure of the files in your